Note. scxmlcc is currently being moved to github. You can continue to use this site until completed

 Note: The basic functionalaty of this scxml compiler is nearly complete, but This site and the documentation is currently under conscruction.

 The goal of scxmlcc is to make a Open Source full featured state machine compiler that can gererate simple and effective C++ state machines from scxml state charts.

-This project is supported by jp-embedded ApS and is released under the GNU GPL v3.
+This project is developed and professionally supported by jp-embedded ApS and is released under the GNU GPL v3.
 However, the generated state machine code is not covered by license.

 There are several reasons why this project started.

 - Typically, state machine implementations depend on external libraries or specific, often expensive, design tools.
 The generated state machines from this scxml compiler has no external dependencies.
 It uses STL only.

 - Instead of inventing yet another standard for describing state machines, scxmlcc uses the scxml standard, so the behavior is well defined, and gives freedom to use any xml editor or statechart design tool which supports scxml.

 - State machine implementations often lack features to make it usable for real applications. scxmlcc uses the scxml standard which is featured for real applications.